michaelgfalk/ohrm-jsonld-exporter/README.md

     -   install dependencies: `npm install`
     -   define which database you want to work with by setting an environment variables:
         `export DB_DATABASE='dhra'`
-    -   export the ohrm data to the data folder as one big RO crate file and generate a second crate which describes the Schema for that data as per the Schema.org approach:
-        `node . -o ./data/dhra-jsonld -v ./data/dhra-schema`
+    -   export the ohrm data to the data folder as one big RO crate file `node . -o ./data/dhra-jsonld`
     -   export the ohrm data and print to STDOUT as one big RO crate file: `node .`

 ## Repository Layout / Code overview